App and account authentication¶

 redirect_uri | Yes | A valid redirect URI specified in the settings of your application. |

-, go to the 'Applications' page and click on the 'View' button in the 'Credentials' column.
+To view your client_id, go to the Applications page and select the View button in the Credentials column.

 https://my-redirect-uri.com/?code=123ASDASffdg_as234_GCllkoq14adRB7_tvN